Quaternionic hyperbolic lattices of minimal covolume: Introduction

 \subsection{Acknowledgement}

 We would like to thank Jeff Meyer for helpful correspondence concerning the classification of arithmetic subgroups in $\Sp(n,1)$, and Ruben B\"ar for his help with the icosian ring.
 The first author thanks the KIAS for hospitality and financial support during two short stays in Korea, and the HIM in Bonn and the organizers of the program ``Periods in Number Theory, Algebraic Geometry and Physics'' for providing a nice working atmosphere.
+We also thank the referee for a careful reading and many useful remarks.